panks11/CE888/README.md

 For Verification

 ```
-assignment 2 contains the code for Sequence to Sequence Translation model
+assignment 2 contains the final code for Sequence to Sequence Translation model